Skip to content

 }

-The request above will create a 1 node PostgreSQL cluster in network public.5 inside datacenter ha-datacenter2 with 24 CPUs.
+The request above will create a 1 node postgres cluster in network public.5 inside datacenter ha-datacenter2 with 24 CPUs.

 Google Cloud Platform